Table of Contents

-The wobble hypothesis describes the fact that between the third base of the codon and the complimentary first base of the anticodon of tRNA, more than one base pair is possible.
-An example would be inosine (I) that is found in tRNA, which pairs with uracil (U), adenine (A) and cytosine (C) that are found in the mRNA triplet.
-This means that the first two bases are the main determining bases for amino acids.
+The wobble hypothesis states that between the 3rd base of the codon and the complimentary 1st base of the anticodon of tRNA, more than 1 base pair is possible.
+An example would be inosine (I) that is found in tRNA, which pairs with the uracil (U), adenine (A), and cytosine (C) that are found in the mRNA triplet.
+This means that the first 2 bases are the main determining bases for amino acids.
 Thus, the number of necessary tRNAs that are suitable as adapters for several base triplets decreases to 31, due to their wobble flexibility.

-The genetic code is very tolerant with regard to errors in the third and first codon positions.
-The most important codon position is the one in the middle, which contains important characteristics for the secondary and tertiary structure of the corresponding amino acids: The U in second place codes for hydrophobic amino acids, the A in second places codes for hydrophilic amino acids.
+The genetic code is very tolerant with regard to errors in the 3rd and first codon positions.
+The most important codon position is the one in the middle, which contains important characteristics for the secondary and tertiary structure of the corresponding amino acids: the U in the 2nd place codes for hydrophobic amino acids, the A in 2nd place codes for hydrophilic amino acids.

 Using the codon table

-Knowledge of the genetic code, determined by the correct use of the “codon table”, is frequently the subject of exam questions.
-In many cases, you will find an mRNA section, though you should make sure that it is noted in 5‘-3‘-direction.
+Knowledge of the genetic code, determined by the correct use of the ‘codon table’, is frequently the subject of exam questions.
+In many cases, you will find an mRNA section, although you should make sure that it is noted in the 5′-3′-direction.
 If it is a DNA section instead, thymine (T) corresponds to the uracil (U) in mRNA.

-In order to determine the amino acid a particular mRNA section codes, students should look for the 5‘ end of the mRNA as translation always takes place from 5‘ to 3‘.
-The next step is to mark the base triplets, which always contain three bases (A, C, G, U), that form a codon.
-Find the 5’ in the middle of the codon table and choose the first letter of your triplet, moving on to the second and third.
-This is how you translate one base triplet after another in your structure.
+In order to determine the amino acid a particular mRNA section codes, the 5′ end of the mRNA should be noted as translation always takes place from 5′ to 3′.
+The next step is to mark the base triplets, which always contain 3 bases (A, C, G, and/or U) that form a codon.
+Find the 5′ in the middle of the codon table and choose the 1st letter of your triplet, moving on to the 2nd and 3rd.
+This is how you translate 1 base triplet after another in your structure.

-If the question is about corresponding tRNA, the anticodon, please take into consideration that tRNA is complimentary to mRNA, meaning in 3‘-5‘-direction to the mRNA codon (in 5‘-3‘ direction).
-As the base sequence is always shown in 5‘-3‘-direction, however, the tRNA bases must always be read in this order.
+If the question is about corresponding tRNA, the anticodon, please take into consideration that tRNA is complementary to mRNA, meaning in the 3′-5′-direction to the mRNA codon (in the 5′-3′ direction).
+However, as the base sequence is always shown in the 5′-3′-direction, the tRNA bases must always be read in this order.

-Here you should note the complimentary bases 3‘ UAC 5‘ as well as, once again, the correct reading frame 5‘ CAU 3‘.
+Here, you should note the complementary bases 3′ UAC 5′ as well as, once again, the correct reading frame 5′ CAU 3′.

-DNA holds a blueprint for 31 tRNAs that are synthesized by RNA polymerase III.
+DNA holds the blueprint for 31 tRNAs that are synthesized by RNA polymerase III.
 After post-transcriptional modification, it has the following characteristics:

-- The single-strand DNA occasionally forms hydrogen bonds creating the typical clover-leaf structure.
+- The single-stranded DNA occasionally forms hydrogen bonds creating the typical clover-leaf structure

-- Opposite the clover-leaf type is the single-strand base triplet specific to tRNA, the anticodon, which is complimentary to an mRNA base triplet (codon).
+- Opposite the clover-leaf type is the single-strand base triplet specific to tRNA, the anticodon, which is complementary to an mRNA base triplet (codon).

-- At the 3‘-end is the base sequence CCA, whose adenosine monophosphate serves as binding site for amino acids which it then transports.
+- At the 3′-end is the base sequence CCA, whose adenosine monophosphate serves as a binding site for amino acids, which it then transports.